VisualsOfPaul/VisualsOfPaul/README.md

 ## Hi 👋
-I'm Paul, a passionate web developer and computer science student from Germany.
+I'm Paul — a designer, web developer and student from Germany.